balag752/Ecommerce-clothing-recommendation-prediction/README.md

 **Dataset** : [Kaggle women ecommerce clothing review](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews)
 ## Motivation

-1. Suggesting the buessiness to significant words for recommended products
+1. Suggesting the business to significant words for recommended products
-2. Suggesting the buessiness to important categories and influencing factors in recommendedation
+2. Suggesting the business to important categories and influencing factors in recommendedation
 3. What kind of categories people have more negative reviews and what are they try to say
 4. Correlation between Negative review and Recommendation

 ## Methodology

 1. `Suggesting the business to significant words for recommended products` - using TF-IDF in review extraction, building categorical model with reviews to predict recommendation then finding more weighted words.
-2. `Suggesting the buessiness to important categories and influencing factors in recommendedation` - using bag of words in product categories, building categorical model with reviews to predict recommendation then finding more weighted categories.
+2. `Suggesting the business to important categories and influencing factors in recommendedation` - using bag of words in product categories, building categorical model with reviews to predict recommendation then finding more weighted categories.
 3. `What kind of categories people have more negative reviews and what are they try to say` - Apply sentimental analysis and find top TF-IDF in negative sentence and do topic modeling
 4. `Correlation between Positive review and Recommendation` - using TF-IDF in positive review extraction, building categorical model with reviews to predict recommendation then finding more weighted words.